Rocky Mountain Parks and Canoe Tour

 Day 5: YOHO N. PARK

 The Kicking Horse River, rushing west out of the mountains, is perfect for white water rafting.
 Take the opportunity for 5 hours of thrills and lots of action in 8-person rubber rafts.
 But Yoho Park is also famous for its most outstanding network of trails to snow fields, waterfalls, fossil beds and other wonders in the high alpine.
 Let the guide take you on an 18 km (11 mi) loop with 880 m (2930 ft) gain through two passes alpine meadows and birds eye views of turquoise colored Emerald Lake.
+The Natural Bridge, Takakkaw Falls, Spiral Tunnel are other attractions of Yoho Park.
 Walking time 6 hours.

 Day 6: JASPER NATIONAL PARK